-Our plan is that Early Years Foundation Stage (EYFS) and KS1 will be based at the current Hotwells Primary School site.
+Our long term plan is that Early Years Foundation Stage (EYFS) and KS1 will be based at the current Hotwells Primary School site.
 The space is well-suited to children in this age range.
 KS2 children will be based at the current Cathedral Primary School site in order to support transition to Bristol Cathedral Choir School (BCCS).
-However, please note that there will be an interim arrangement for the first year (2026/27) of Reception and Year 1 on the Hotwells site and Year 2 upwards on the Cathedral Primary School site.
-Although provision will be on two sites the school will be one entity and children on the EYFS and KS1 site will have an automatic right of transfer to the KS2 site.
+However, please note that there will be a gradual transition to this arrangement.
+Although provision will be on two sites, the school will be one entity and children on the EYFS and KS1 site will have an automatic right of transfer to the KS2 site.

 4. What will it mean for existing students at Hotwells Primary School?
 The Department for Education (DfE)'s significant change guidance for a school amalgamation states the importance of pupils being accommodated at the amalgamated school should they wish and we are committed to ensuring that this is possible.
 As part of the transfer process, parents of pupils at Hotwells Primary School will need to submit an in-year application for Cathedral Primary School for the academic year 2026/27 or seek admission at an alternative primary school.
 Provision can be made to accommodate pupils of both schools across the two sites and pupils will be taught at the appropriate site for their age group.
 Parents and carers will be provided with support and further information on the admissions process as part of any transition arrangements.